-In this section we derive a mathematical model, which can be used to tune the parameters of the scheme and to predict the system's performance.
+In this section we derive a mathematical model that predicts the system's performance and can be used to tune the parameters of the scheme.
+Predicting the performance of the system from the model is beneficial because the alternative is P2P simulations/experiments, and those either involve a significantly smaller number of peers than in reality, or are prohibitively expensive.
 Tuning the parameters of the scheme is important because an arbitrary setting of their parameters may lead to several undesired situations.
-For example, giving a large value to $K{on}$ may provide tokens to the free-riders fast enough, so that there won't be any reason for them to start sharing their files with the system.
-As another example, giving relatively small values to both $K{on}$ and $K{up}$ may reduce the token accumulation rate of cooperative users so much such that they cannot sustain their download demands.
-Further, predicting the performance of the system from the model is beneficial because the alternative is P2P simulations/experiments, and those either involve a significantly smaller number of peers than the number in reality, or are prohibitively expensive.
+For example, giving a large value to K{on} may provide tokens to the free-riders fast enough, so that there won't be any reason for them to start sharing their files with the system.
+As another example, giving relatively small values to both K{on} and K{up} may reduce the token accumulation rate of cooperative users so much such that they can't sustain their download demands.